Coder-TheBeJIIHiu/randomHelper/README.md

   useArray: false
 }) // rgba(224, 50, 129, 0.24)

-const randomHSV = getRandomHSA({ // It is not necessary to transfer options
+const randomHSV = getRandomHSV({ // It is not necessary to transfer options
   includeAlpha: true,
   useArray: false
 }) // hsva(343, 0.49, 0.33, 0.55)